jmchilton/prodbiocloud/getting_started.rst

 .. _fabricrc:

 ``fabricrc.txt``
   `Fabric`_ properties used to configure `CloudBioLinux`_.
-For examples see the `CloudBioLinux default <https://github.com/chapmanb/cloudbiolinux/blob/master/config/fabricrc.txt>`_ or the version used for `my CloudMan OpenStack bootstrap scripts <https://github.com/jmchilton/cloudman_openstack_bootstrap/blob/master/fabricrc.txt.sample>`_
+For examples see the `CloudBioLinux default <https://github.com/chapmanb/cloudbiolinux/blob/master/config/fabricrc.txt>`_ or the version used for my `CloudMan OpenStack bootstrap scripts <https://github.com/jmchilton/cloudman_openstack_bootstrap/blob/master/fabricrc.txt.sample>`_

 ``userData.yaml``
-  YAML configuration file used by `CloudMan`_ to configure your instance(s) at startup.
+  A YAML configuration file used by `CloudMan`_ to configure your instance(s) at startup.

 ``nginx.conf``